casper-ecosystem/developer-rewards/README.md

 **What is the process if another developer completes and delivers a DevReward before me?**

 The process follows a "first come, first served" approach.
 If multiple developers deliver their solutions in a short period and both solutions align with the acceptance criteria, the rewards will be paid out to both developers in full.
 This is at the discretion of the Casper Association responsible parties.
+The Casper Association reserves the right to exclude the respective developer from the process in case of suspicion of copy-paste deliveries from other sources.

 **How long does the assessment process for a DevReward proposal typically take?**

 The assessments are currently planned on a biweekly basis, and therefore, the process is expected to be completed within 2 weeks.
+During the month of July, no evaluation meeting will take place due to holiday season.

 **Are there any specific technical requirements or programming languages that developers should consider when working on a DevReward?**